henk-vdb/getcleandata/CodeBook.md

 table in the ```train/Internal Signals``` directory has dimensions ```7352, 128```.
 These are internal signals and can be ignored.
 We use the derived data in X.txt

-# Step 1: Merge the training and the test sets to create one data set.
+# Step 1: Merge data
 The 'test' and 'train' datasets can be merged, or better added up, to get the complete dataset again.